 Cataracts cause a progressive, painless loss of vision.
 The lens clouds naturally as we age, causing people over the age of 65 to see a gradual reduction of vision.
-However, cataracts are not considered part of the natural aging process and are a serious condition that requires prompt medical attention.
+However, cataracts are considered part of the natural aging process and are not a serious condition that requires prompt medical attention.
 The exact cause of cataracts is unknown, although it may be a result of injury, certain medications, illnesses (such as diabetes), prolonged exposure to ultraviolet light and smoking.

 Your doctor may perform a series of tests in order to diagnose a cataract.
 A dilated eye exam will be performed to test the vision and to examine the condition of the lens and other parts of the eye.
 Your doctor may also perform tonometry, a procedure that measures the pressure in the eye.

 Patients with cataracts often do not experience any symptoms when the condition first develops.
 Cataracts will continue to progress with no apparent pain, although patients may experience:

 - Double vision

 - Yellowish tinged vision